WasiqulIslam/Chess2PAdvanced/README.md

 # Chess2PAdvanced

+2 Player offline chess board simulator that has game save, load and replay option.

 This program is jdk1.3 compatible only(not jdk1.5 or near).

 If you have already installed java at 'C:\jdk1.3' directory you can: